damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 or a staging or production environment.
 Traditionally, getting direct access to these environments has been a little painful.
-And that's a shame: it's very useful to quickly try something in a live environment, be it to debug a problem or just to experiment.
+And that's a shame: it's very useful to quickly try something in a live environment to debug a problem, or just to experiment.

 With the web terminal, this has become extremely easy.
 Just visit the environments page in your project and click on the terminal button.